DiegoMunozPerez/Team-4-Week-9/README.md

 ### What other uses might these circuits have?
 (Think Shannon’s)

 This circuit can be used to make a shannens expansion by converting a imput into either a zero or a one, reducing it into a shannons expantion.
+Can be used as functions for larger pojects.